demichele/install-goshimmer/README.md

 # Install GoShimmer for Pollen testnet using one command

 You can use this one line command to get a routine that will perform the installation of GoShimmer.
-Login to your VPS and ruin the command bellow. **This shell script has been tested in Ubuntu 20.04.**
+Login to your VPS and run the command bellow. **This shell script has been tested in Ubuntu 20.04.**

 ## Install GoShimmer